Snowboard guide

 >80 >185 >160

-If you are mostly into riding rails and spinning around on your board, you can advantageously choose a short board, as this is much easier to turn around on.
-If, on the other hand, you are into jumping and more speed, you can advantageously choose a slightly longer board.
+If you prefer riding rails and spinning on your board, you might benefit from choosing a shorter board, as it is much easier to turn.
+If you are more into jumps and speed, you might benefit from choosing a slightly longer board.

 Level

-If you choose a board that is a little too difficult for your abilities, you will end up spending too much energy on controlling your board, rather than getting good at snowboarding.
-Here at Brugteski.dk, we have divided our boards into three categories; Beginner/practiced, Practiced & Practiced/expert.
+If you choose a board that is too difficult for your skills, you'll end up using too much energy to control your board instead of improving your snowboarding skills.
+At Secondskis.com, we have divided our boards into three categories: Beginner/Intermediate, Skilled & Skilled/Expert.

-If you buy a board that is slightly better than your level and then think that you can use it for many years, then it is a stupid mistake.
-Better buy a board you can get really good at, and then sell it and buy one of the slightly more advanced snowboards.
+If you buy a board that is slightly above your level, thinking you can use it for many years, it's a foolish mistake.
+It's better to buy a board you can really improve on, then sell it and buy one of the more advanced snowboards.

-As a beginner, it is good to choose short and soft boards because it makes turns and tricks easier at first.
-Here an All mountain board is obvious, as it will help you get started and learn faster and easier.
-Even if you may not be a complete beginner, it is still important to buy a board you can learn on, rather than one you can use for many years.
-This is a stupid mistake that many beginners make!
+As a beginner, it's good to choose short and soft boards because they make turns and tricks easier at the start.
+An All-mountain board is ideal, as it will help you get started and learn faster and easier.
+Even if you're not a complete beginner, it's still important to buy a board you can learn on, rather than one you can use for many years.
+It's a common mistake many beginners make!

-At this level, you don't lie down so much anymore, and can really start exploring the different places on the mountain.
-Now you can choose a board that is intended for an experienced, and start to get a little more speed in your snowboard and be able to do some slightly cooler tricks in the fun park.
-All mountain boards are good here, as well as all freestyle boards, which you can use in the park but also work really well on the slopes.
+At this level, you don't fall as much anymore and can really start exploring different areas of the mountain.
+Now you can choose a board designed for a skilled rider and start gaining more speed on your snowboard and perform cooler tricks in the fun park.
+All-mountain boards are great here, as well as all freestyle boards, which you can use in the park but also work well on the slopes.

-Now you can call yourself a real snowboarder and you feel at ease on the whole mountain.
-There's nothing you can't get down from.
-The choice of snowboard is entirely up to you, as you will be able to stand on them all.
-However, it is most advantageous to find a board that is intended for an experienced/expert.
-Here you get the best boards on the market, and can push them much more in the turns!
+Now you can call yourself a real snowboarder, and you feel confident on the entire mountain.
+There's nothing you can't descend.
+The choice of snowboard is entirely up to you, as you can ride them all.
+However, it's most advantageous to find a board designed for a skilled/expert.
+Here you get the best boards on the market and can push them much more in the turns!

 Type/style

-When you have to find out what type of board you are looking for, you have to say to yourself; "Where do I like to stand the most?".
-Is it in the off-piste, in the park or on the whole mountain?
+When figuring out what type of board you're looking for, ask yourself, "Where do I most enjoy riding?"
+Is it off-piste, in the park, or all over the mountain?

 Off-piste

-These boards are intended for driving out in the powdery snow, and are best just for this.
-If you love Off-piste, which is also known as Freeride, then you will get huge advantages from these boards.
-Their shape and profile help keep you afloat on top of the soft snow, making standing out there a breeze!
+These boards are designed for riding in powder snow and are best suited for this.
+If you love off-piste, also known as freeride, you'll gain huge advantages with these boards.
+Their shape and profile help keep you afloat on the soft snow, making it a breeze to ride out there!

 Park

-Park snowboarding is for you who feel at home in the park and want to spend whole days learning new tricks.
-Park snowboards, also known as Freestyle boards, they make it just a little easier to ride on kickers, rails and halfpipe.
+Park snowboards are for those who feel at home in the park and want to spend entire days learning new tricks.
+Park snowboards, also known as freestyle boards, make it a bit easier to ride kickers, rails, and halfpipes.

 All-mountain

-If you can't decide where you want to ride, whether it's in the park, off-piste or just on the piste, then an All-mountain board is just the thing for you!
-Here you get huge versatility, and can ride freely on the entire mountain as you wish.
-Both for beginners and experienced, All-mountain boards are often the preferred choice.
-If, on the other hand, you are an expert on a snowboard, you can consider whether you should have several boards to ride on, so that you have some that are good for different areas on the mountain.
+If you can't decide where you prefer to ride, whether it's in the park, off-piste, or just on the slopes, an all-mountain board is perfect for you!
+Here you get great versatility and can ride freely all over the mountain as you wish.
+Both for beginners and skilled riders, all-mountain boards are often the preferred choice.
+However, if you're an expert on a snowboard, you might consider having multiple boards to ride on, so you have some that are good for different areas of the mountain.

 Flex

-Flex tells you something about how stiff your board is and how much energy it takes to control and turn the board when you control it.
-The stiffer the board, the more force it takes to bend.
-Where a softer board requires less force to bend.
-Snowboards Flex is displayed in a table from 1 to 10.
+Flex indicates how stiff your board is and how much force it requires to control and turn the board when you're on it.
+The stiffer the board, the more force it requires to bend.
+A softer board requires less force to bend.
+Snowboard flex is shown on a scale from 1 to 10.

 Soft boards 1-4 flex

-If a board is in the category between flex 1 and 4, then it is suitable for beginners and the Park.
-The soft board makes it much easier for beginners to take their very first turn, and it is also a lot more forgiving when you make mistakes.
-This means that with a softer board you will find it easier to stand and not fall over all the time.
-In addition, the board is also suitable for rails and box tricks.
+If a board is in the category between flex 1 and 4, it is suitable for beginners and the park.
+The soft board makes it much easier for beginners to take their very first turns, and it's also much more forgiving when you make mistakes.
+This means that with a softer board, you'll find it easier to stand and not fall all the time.
+Additionally, the board is also suitable for rails and box tricks.

-A flex of between 5 and 7 is what most people will choose, and is super good for your All-mountain board.
-Here you get both a board that is soft enough to be forgiving, but also stiff enough to be able to carve on the slopes.
+A flex between 5 and 7 is what most people will choose and is great for your all-mountain board.
+Here you get a board that is soft enough to be forgiving but also stiff enough to carve on the slopes.

-The stiff boards are clearly the boards you want to be able to stand on the fastest, and not lose control at high speed.
-A rigid board is suitable both on and off the slopes where you have used for maximum control over the snowboard.
+The stiff boards are clearly the ones you can ride the fastest on and not lose control at high speeds.
+A stiff board is suitable both on and off the slopes, where you need maximum control over the snowboard.
 However, be aware that a stiff board requires you to be really good at snowboarding.
-It is only for those who really control it!
+It's only for those who really have it under control!

 Ready to find the right board for yourself!